Jan-Berry Burger

-Andries Johannes Burger (born 25 August 1981), known as Jan-Berry Burger, is a former Namibian cricketer.
+Andries Johannes Burger (born 25 August 1981), known as Jan-Berry Burger, is a Namibian former cricketer, who played for Namibia's national cricket team.
 He made his international debut in February 2003.
-He was part of Namibia's first ever ODI team and was part of Namibia's first ever World Cup team.
+He was part of Namibia's first ever ODI team and Namibia's first ever World Cup team.

 Biography

 He was born in Newcastle, KwaZulu-Natal in South Africa.
 He was raised up in Pretoria and later moved to Namibia along with his father at the age of 16.
 However, he returned to South Africa and joined the Free State Cricket Academy in 2000.
 He also pursued his higher education at the Stellenbosch University.

 Domestic career

 He also played in the Birmingham and District Premier League representing Knowle and Dorridge Cricket Club.
 He also played for Horsham Cricket Club in the Sussex Cricket League.